Skip to main content

 secret_access_key> <secret_key>

-Specify <secret_key> — the value of the Secret key field from the S3 key..
+Specify <secret_key> — the value of the Secret key field from the S3 key.

-10. Enter the pool in which S3 is located (e.g., ru-1):
+10. Enter the pool where S3 is located (e.g., ru-1):

 region> <pool>